Ford's 'golden noses' seek edge in slowing China car market

 In a slower market - consultancy IHS forecasts vehicle sales will slip slightly this year - firms are looking for an extra edge to appeal to consumers, beyond price discounts, says IHS analyst James Chao.

-Local rivals Geely Automobile (0175.HK) and BYD Co Ltd 002594.SZ tout their in-car air filters to protect drivers from China's harmful air pollution, and BMW (BMWG.DE) says it is adding larger touch screens and tweaking colours to appeal to Chinese buyers.
+Local rivals Geely Automobile (0175.HK) and BYD Co Ltd (002594.SZ) tout their in-car air filters to protect drivers from China's harmful air pollution, and BMW (BMWG.DE) says it is adding larger touch screens and tweaking colours to appeal to Chinese buyers.

 Smell is key though, reflecting a wider concern in China about chemicals and pollution.